Although honey has only 0.42 mg of iron per 100g, a tbsp of honey a day, as part of a well-balanced diet, may help increase serum iron levels by 20%!

 Honey has potent antibacterial, anti-inflammatory and antioxidant properties.
 It’s particularly high in phenolic and flavonoid compounds.
 So, it is believed to play a beneficial role in certain inflammatory diseases, such as cancer, cardiovascular diseases, diabetes, arthritis, as well as neurodegenerative diseases.[5,6,7,8]

 Furthermore, honey may be beneficial for gastrointestinal tract disorders and gut microbiota, due to its probiotic properties!
-Healthy gut microbiome has been linked to increased metabolism and a better immune system that fights pathogens more effectively.
+Healthy gut microbiota has been linked to increased metabolism and a better immune system.